Mars habitability analogue environments on Earth: Subglacial lakes

 Subglacial lakes such as Lake Vostok may give analogues of Mars habitats beneath ice sheets.
 Sub glacial lakes are kept liquid partly by the pressure of the depth of ice, but that contributes only a few degrees of temperature rise.
 The main effect that keeps them liquid is the insulation of the ice blocking escape of heat from the interior of the Earth, similarly to the insulating effect of deep layers of rock.
 As for deep rock layers, they don't require extra geothermal heating below a certain depth.

-In the case of Mars, the depth needed for geothermal melting of the basal area of a sheet of ice is 4-6 kilometers.
+In the case of Mars, the depth needed for geothermal melting of the basal area of a sheet of ice is 4-6 kilometres.
 The ice layers are probably only 3.4 to 4.2 km in thickness for the north polar cap.
 However, it was shown that the situation is different when considering a lake that is already melted.
-When they applied their model to Mars, they showed that a liquid layer, once melted (initially open to the surface of the ice), could remain stable at any depth over 600 meters even in absence of extra geothermal heating.
+When they applied their model to Mars, they showed that a liquid layer, once melted (initially open to the surface of the ice), could remain stable at any depth over 600 metres even in absence of extra geothermal heating.
 According to their model, if the polar regions had a subsurface lake perhaps formed originally through friction as a subglacial lake at times of favourable axial tilt, then supplied by accumulating layers of snow on top as the ice sheets thickened, they suggest that it could still be there.
 If so, it could be occupied by similar life forms to those that could survive in Lake Vostok.

 Ground penetrating radar could detect these lakes because of the high radar contrast between water and ice or rock.
 MARSIS, the ground penetrating radar on ESA's Mars Express detected a subglacial lake in Mars near the south pole.

-Subsurface life kilometers below the surface
+Subsurface life kilometres below the surface

 Investigations of life in deep mines, and drilling beneath the ocean depths may give an insight into possibilities for life in the Mars hydrosphere and other deep subsurface habitats, if they exist.